New To Hockey

 CCYHA implements USA Hockey's American Development Model (ADM) program.
 Our House League player typically skates 2-3 times per week with practices during weekday evenings and a game during the weekend.

-8U Mites: For more information for programming for your 5- to 8-year-old, visit BlueJacketsHockeyLeague.com.
+8U Mites and 10U Squirts,: For more information for programming for your 5- to 10-year-old, visit BlueJacketsHockeyLeague.com.

-10U Squirts, 12U Peewees and 14U Bantams: Teams practice together and participate in the Columbus House Hockey league in which teams have games against other CCYHA teams or teams from neighboring associations.
-Practices are primarily at the OhioHealth Dublin Chiller but can be at Chiller North or IceWorks.
+12U Peewees and 14U Bantams: Teams practice together and participate in the Columbus House Hockey league in which teams have games against other CCYHA teams or teams from neighboring associations.
+Practices are primarily at the OhioHealth Chiller rinks in central Ohio.
 Games can be either Saturdays or Sundays and at any Chiller rink as games are against all associations.

 When is registration open for House hockey?